emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Has there been a code review?

 #.
+Is the merge approved by an approving review?

+   The `Ravenbrook MPS repo on GitHub`_ is set to require an approving review and GitHub will block a push (step 8) without one.
+If you push an unapproved merge to Perforce, this will cause gitpushbot to fail, and leave Perforce and GitHub out of sync.  *Do not push to Perforce without GitHub approval.*

+#.
 Has the contributor licensed their work?

    By default, the work is licensed if the contributor has not